SIJABULILE-NCUBE/CDV01_Career_Goals_Reflection_SIJNCU25575_PTO2508_A_SIJABULILE-NCUBE_CDV01/README.md

 - List your specific, measurable, achievable, relevant, and time-bound goals:

-  🥅 **Goal 1:** Complete the full Software Development course by August 2026
+  🥅 **Goal 1:** Complete the full Software Development course from Codespace by August 2026
   Specific: Finish the Software Development course covering HTML, CSS, JavaScript, Git, and more.
   Measurable: Track completed modules, tasks, and projects.
   Achievable: Already started and committed to weekly learning.